What to do if I bought a faulty car on finance?

 Contact our brokers for consultation

-At Carplus, our goal is to help customers in every corner of the nation with their concerns regarding car finance.
-To find out if you bought a faulty car on finance, speak with one of our brokers today.
+At Carplus, we’re here to support you with any concerns about car finance.
+If you think you’ve bought a faulty car on finance, speak with one of our expert brokers today to understand your options.